-Only the AF point at the center of the viewfinder can be used for autofocusing.
-Only the following AF area selection modes are selectable: Single-point AF (Manual selection) and Single-point Spot AF (Manual selection).
+Only the AF point at the center of the viewfinder, and the surrounding AF points (above, below, on the right and on the left) can be used for autofocusing.
+Only the following AF area selection modes are selectable: Single-point AF (Manual selection), Single-point Spot AF (Manual selection), and AF point expansion (Manual selection).